 David was no longer living at Christopher St., but was sub-letting a basement apartment further west, on Bank St. I bumped into him one night at The White Horse, where he was enthusiastically describing, to all in earshot, the large flying South American cockroaches which, he claimed, the couple he was sub-letting from kept as pets.
 I was dubious, so he invited me to come around the corner to see for myself.

 Yes, there they were – three large bugs, easily two inches across, roosting on some gauze curtains on a small window looking out onto the sidewalk.
-I didn’t see them fly, although I knew they could if they wanted to.
-I still was dubious about their status as household pets.
+I didn’t see them fly, but I was sure they could, if they felt like it.
+I remained dubious about their status as household pets.

-The etymological tour finished, David sat down at the piano to play me the melody he had written for the opening theme of the viola concerto for Trampler.
+After the etymological viewing, David sat down at the piano to play me the melody he had written for the opening theme of the viola concerto for Trampler.
 “It’s lovely,” David said, “it’s perfect for him.
 It’s the viola concerto that Mozart never wrote.”

 This is the melody I heard.
 You have to imagine it played sweetly.
-This robotic kerthumpery is the best I could do.
+This robotic kerthumpery is the best I could manage.

-That melody – so lovely, yet so unacceptable – was a masterpiece of self-defeatism – deep, subtle, complex, exquisite – surely one of the greatest acts of self-sabotage that the art world has ever known or, rather, that the art world would never know about.
+That melody – so lovely, yet so unacceptable – was a masterpiece of self-defeatism – surely one of the greatest acts of self-sabotage that the art world has ever known or, rather, that the art world would never know about.